indzhykulianlab/hcat/README.md

 ## Quickstart Guide
 #### Installation
 * Install [Anaconda](https://www.anaconda.com/)
-* In a terminal or anaconda prompt, copy and paste: `conda create -yn hcat python=3.9'
+* In a terminal or anaconda prompt, copy and paste: `conda create -yn hcat python=3.9`
 * Then copy and paste: `conda activate hcat`
 * Install pytorch for CPU ONLY: `conda install pytorch torchvision torchaudio cpuonly -c pytorch`
-* Install hcat dependencies: `pip install hcat`
+* Install hcat and dependencies: `pip install hcat --upgrade`
-* Run hcat: `conda activate hcat; hcat`
+* Run hcat: `hcat`

 > NOTE: It is strongly recommended you follow the installation guide for correct installation!